prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-nativeadunit-android.md

 ## Object
 ### NativeAdUnit
-Create a new `NativeAdUnit` associated with a Prebid Server configuration ID and a banner size.
+Create a new `NativeAdUnit` associated with a Prebid Server configuration ID.

 See [AdUnit](/prebid-mobile/pbm-api/android/pbm-adunit-android.html) for additional parameters and methods.